jmculnan/multimodal_data_preprocessing/README.md

 Data preprocessing code for multiple multimodal datasets

 This code currently includes preprocessing for text and audio modalities.
-Text may be encoded with GloVe or DistilBERT.
+Text may be encoded with GloVe, DistilBERT, or BERT.

 ## Included datasets